-Background: Under current sentencing practices, there is substantial sentencing variation for these crimes.
-From the Commission' investigations, it appears that the variation is attributable primarily to the wide variety of circumstances under which these offenses occur.
-Apart from the nature of the defendant's criminal history, his actual or intended use of the firearm is probably the most important factor in determining the sentence.
+Background: Under pre-guidelines practice, there was substantial sentencing variation for these crimes.
+From the Commission's investigations, it appeared that the variation was attributable primarily to the wide variety of circumstances under which these offenses occur.
+Apart from the nature of the defendant's criminal history, his actual or intended use of the firearm was probably the most important factor in determining the sentence.

-Statistics show that sentences average two to three months lower if the firearm involved is a rifle or an unaltered shotgun.
+Statistics showed that pre-guidelines sentences averaged two to three months lower if the firearm involved was a rifle or an unaltered shotgun.
 This may reflect the fact that these weapons tend to be more suitable than others for recreational activities.
 However, some rifles or shotguns may be possessed for criminal purposes, while some handguns may be suitable primarily for recreation.
 Therefore, the guideline is not based upon the type of firearm.
 Intended lawful use, as determined by the surrounding circumstances, is a mitigating factor.

-Available data are not sufficient to determine the effect a stolen firearm has on the average sentence.
-However, reviews of actual cases suggest that this is a factor that tends to result in more severe sentences.
+Available pre-guidelines data were not sufficient to determine the effect a stolen firearm had on the average sentence.
+However, reviews of pre-guidelines cases suggested that this factor tended to result in more severe sentences.
 Independent studies show that stolen firearms are used disproportionately in the commission of crimes.

 The firearm statutes often are used as a device to enable the federal court to exercise jurisdiction over offenses that otherwise could be prosecuted only under state law.
 For example, a convicted felon may be prosecuted for possessing a firearm if he used the firearm to rob a gasoline station.
-Such prosecutions result in high sentences because of the true nature of the underlying conduct.
-The cross reference at \$2K2.1(c)(2) deals with such cases.
+In preguidelines practice, such prosecutions resulted in high sentences because of the true nature of the underlying conduct.
+The cross reference at $\frac{2K2.1(c)(2)}{2}$ deals with such cases.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 189).
+Amended effective November 1, 1989 (see Appendix C, amendment 189); November 1, 1990 (see Appendix C, amendment 333).